-The Authority has two outstanding interest rate swap agreements that are considered investment derivatives under GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, as of December 31, 2022 and 2021.
+The Authority has two outstanding interest rate swap agreements that are considered investment derivatives under GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, as of December 31, 2023 and 2022.

 As a means to hedge its borrowing costs, when compared against fixed-rate bonds at the time of issuance of the Series 2007 auction-rate bonds in June 2007, the Authority originally entered into separate pay-fixed, receive-floating LIBOR interest rate swap agreements with Morgan Stanley (MS-1) and JP Morgan (JP-1) (formerly known as Bear Stearns).
 The intention of these two pay-fixed swaps was to effectively change the Authority's variable interest rate on the Series 2007 auction-rate bonds to a synthetic fixed rate of 3.832% until final maturity of the bonds in September 2039.
 The swaps and related Series 2007 bonds have since gone through a series of remarketings, refundings, and partial swap terminations since 2007 and are now associated only with the remaining 2021B SOFR Index Term Rate Bonds.
+As the LIBOR index ceased publication after June 30, 2023, the Authority adopted the International Swaps and Derivatives Association (ISDA) 2020 IBOR Fallbacks Protocol which enables parties to streamline adoption of a Fallback Rate (SOFR) in swap agreements formerly based on LIBOR, without significant contract amendments with swap counterparties.
+After this adoption, the interest rate swap agreements with Morgan Stanley (MS-1) and JP Morgan (JP-1) are pay-fixed, receive-floating SOFR.

 The 2007 pay-fixed MS-1 and JP-1 swaps have outstanding notional amounts from 2026 to 2039 related to the outstanding Series 2021B bond maturities.
-As of December 31, 2022, the Authority pays variable interest each month based on the previous months' final 67% of SOFR index rate plus 35 basis points (0.35%) for the Series 2021B bonds.
-These spreads plus the MS-1 and JP-1 pay-fixed interest rate of 3.832% leads to a synthetic interest rate of 4.182% on the outstanding Series 2021B bonds during the term-rate period, where the Authority takes on the basis risk between 67% of LIBOR (swaps) and 67% of SOFR (bonds).
-However, the relationship between both the Series 2021B bonds and the two swaps did not meet the requirements of a hedging derivative instrument; therefore, the related swap fair values are recorded as investment derivatives as of December 31, 2022 and 2021.
+As of December 31, 2023, the Authority pays variable interest each month based on the previous months' final 67% of SOFR index rate plus 35 basis points (0.35%) for the Series 2021B bonds.
+These spreads plus the MS-1 and JP-1 pay-fixed interest rate of 3.832% leads to a synthetic interest rate of 4.182% on the outstanding Series 2021B bonds during the term-rate period.
+However, the relationship between both the Series 2021B bonds and the two swaps did not meet the requirements of a hedging derivative instrument; therefore, the related swap fair values are recorded as investment derivatives as of December 31, 2023 and 2022.

-During 2022 and 2021, the Authority recognized, on the accrual basis, swap settlements on the 2007 pay-fixed swaps (MS-1 and JP-1) of \$3.5 million and \$5.2 million, respectively.
+During 2023 and 2022, the Authority recognized, on the accrual basis, swap settlements on the 2007 pay-fixed swaps (MS-1 and JP-1) of \$0.5 million and \$3.5 million, respectively.